 There are not a lot of downsides to Tencel™, but currently, one of them is the price.
 From a consumer’s perspective, Tencel™ is more expensive because of the technology used in processing.
 At this moment in time, it simply costs more to produce than cotton, for instance.
 Secondly, dyes are difficult to bind during production because of its fairly low surface energy.
 So, you might not be able to find your favourite colour shirt in Tencel™.
 Lastly, Tencel™ loses a bit of strength when wet.
 This, however, could be resolved by combining Tencel™ with a stronger fabric.

 Back to the future

 For us, it seems the benefits outway the downsides by a long shot.
-Therefore, we are currently looking into creating our products with Tencel™.
-We’ll keep you posted on the process!
-If you don’t want to miss out, sign up for a newsletter and never miss an update!
+Therefore, we are now creating our products with Tencel™.
+You can read more about this process here.
 Just to summarise, here’s why Tencel™ is so great: